SRL132/react-coding-challenge/README.md

 ## How to start

-1-Install Dependencies with yarn install\
+1-Enter the client folder and install Dependencies with yarn install\
-2-Start JSON Server with serve-json in the client folder\
+2-Start JSON Server with serve-json in the client folder.
+If the default port is busy, adapt the script in package.json to your needs\
 3-Start React App with yarn start in the client folder

 ## Tech Stack